Enhancing corporate governance

 Training of Directors

-We provide an executive officers’ training program for directors to deepen their awareness of their roles and legal responsibilities on a regular basis.
-Beginning in FY 2023, the Company has established a systematic and regular series of executive seminars for directors and executive officers of the MIRAIT ONE Group.
+The Company has established a systematic and regular series of executive seminars for directors and executive officers of the MIRAIT ONE Group.
 These seminars serve multiple purposes, including: (1) instilling and strengthening basic management skills appropriate for a prime market company; (2) providing opportunities to develop a comprehensive understanding of the market, technology and global trends including global conditions; and (3) aligning the direction of the directors and executives.

 Planning and Development of Successors for the CEO, etc.